124

 So I built something that gets out of the way, displays my big, beautiful images super well, while allowing me to retain a lot of power to build custom experiences.

 There’s a few aspects of this design that really matter to me personally.
-I don’t like portfolios that use janky lightbox features or vary greatly in user experience between form factors - this was a significant design choice for me.
+I don’t like portfolios that use janky lightbox features or vary greatly in user experience between form factors—this was a significant design choice for me.
+That said, sets and the Timeline feature do have an optional fullscreen mode feature, but critically, it's not required to have the best viewing experience.

 I wanted the predictability of a static design with the excitement of some randomness.
 I’ve also always been fond of the small plaques that accompany artworks in galleries.
 They’re like little metadata pop ups adjoined to their parent page.